MicrosoftDocs/appcenter-docs/docs/sdk/auth/react-native.md

  The access token contains the same information as the ID token but also contains the scopes of what other services' REST APIs can be called on behalf of the user.

- To access the tokens from the sign-in result:
+ To access the tokens from the sign in result:

 ```javascript
 import Auth from 'appcenter-auth';